Chavda2772/Novel-Password-Generator/README.md

-# NovelPass Generator
+# Novel Password Generator

-**NovelPass Generator** is a secure and innovative browser extension designed to create strong, unique passwords for all your online accounts.
+**Novel Password Generator** is a secure and innovative browser extension designed to create strong, unique passwords for all your online accounts.
 Enhance your digital security with our powerful and user-friendly password generator.

 ## Features